Puslinch, Ontario: Aberfoyle

 Aberfoyle is the administrative centre for Puslinch Township and is home to the municipality's administrative offices, and fire station.
 It is located at the headwaters of Mill Creek, which was important for early settlers to power their mills.
 The community is approximately three kilometres south of Guelph city limits on Brock Road, formerly a portion of old Hwy 6.
 Aberfoyle was first settled in the 1840s and is named for Aberfoyle, Scotland.
 In 1869, the population was only 100.

 It is known for its spring water Aberfoyle Spring Water, which is bottled at the well in Aberfoyle.
 Nestlé bought the company in 2002, through its subsidiary Nestlé Waters North America and changed the name.
 In 2020, the company announced that it was selling the business to Ice River Springs of Shelburne, Ontario, but the deal failed and the company was later acquired spun off as BlueTriton Brands in 2021.

-Other features include the Aberfoyle Antique Market, Aberfoyle Public School and the Aberfoyle Mill, a restaurant.
+Other features include the Aberfoyle Antique Market, and Aberfoyle Public School.